Bicep Management group Templates

 Also, the settings file reflects each tier and the hierarchy should be pretty obvious.

-is used together with the prefix and suffix to build the name of the management groupdisplayName
+nameis used together with the prefix and suffix to build the name of the management groupdisplayNameis prefixed and then used as the name of the management groupparentis set to the name of the management group that is it’s parent

 bicep template